OnlyTunesRadio/bot-template/README.md

-# Sex Education Discord Bot
+#Discord Bot

-Sex Education Discord Bot is a bot made specifically for the r/NetflixSexEducation/ discord server ([link here](https://discord.gg/u2QtChz)) written with Javascript
+Discord Bot is a bot made for *something* written with Javascript

 # Features